9 Places Associated with Historical Figures Who Loved Kanagawa

 [Former Yoshida Shigeru Residence (Oiso Town Local History Museum Annex)]

-TEL: 0463-61-4700
+Tel: 0463-61-4700

-Opening hours: 9:00-16:30 (entry until 16:00)
+Opening hours: 9:00-16:30 (last entry at 16:00)

 Admission fee: Adults ¥500 (¥450) / Junior and senior high school students ¥200 (¥150) *Until March 2020 *Prices in parentheses are group rates